Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 ### Organization of this monorepository

 This monorepo uses Lerna (https://github.com/lerna/lerna) and yarn workspaces (https://yarnpkg.com/en/docs/workspaces).
-Because of this, we do not use npm here.
+Because of this, we **do not use npm** here.

-The most important project folder is the [packages](https://github.com/Chronoblog/gatsby-theme-chronoblog/tree/master/packages) folder.
-At the moment there is only [gatsby-theme-chronoblog](https://github.com/Chronoblog/gatsby-theme-chronoblog/tree/master/packages/gatsby-theme-chronoblog) there, and all the main work on the project takes place in it.
+The most important project folder is the [gatsby-theme-chronoblog/tree/master/packages](https://github.com/Chronoblog/gatsby-theme-chronoblog/tree/master/packages) folder.
+At the moment there is only [gatsby-theme-chronoblog/tree/master/packages/gatsby-theme-chronoblog](https://github.com/Chronoblog/gatsby-theme-chronoblog/tree/master/packages/gatsby-theme-chronoblog) there, and all the main work on the project takes place in it.
 Perhaps in the future, additional packages will appear.

 The [starters](https://github.com/Chronoblog/gatsby-theme-chronoblog/tree/master/starters) folder contains all the project starters (including test ones).

 Such an organization allows you to check the work of any starter right during the work on the project.
-For example, by running the `start:chronoblog` command, you can make changes to `gatsby-theme-chronoblog` and immediately look at how the "chronoblog starter" works with these changes (at http://localhost:8000).
+For example, by running the `yarn start:chronoblog` command, you can make changes to `gatsby-theme-chronoblog` and immediately look at how the "chronoblog starter" works with these changes (at http://localhost:8000).

 ### Tests and Publication